What Is Leukoplakia?

 See your dentist or doctor if you have:

-- White patches or sores that don’t go away in 2 weeks
+- White patches or sores in your mouth that don’t go away in 2 weeks

 - Lumps or white, red, or darkened patches